What information does Cabrini collect about me?

 (1) that person has a right of access AND

-(a) has the authorised them in writing to seek access on their behalf (e.g. a solicitor, family member or friend), OR
+(a) has been authorised by them in writing to seek access on their behalf (e.g. a solicitor, family member or friend), OR

 (b) is their authorised representative (such as a parent, guardian, or a person holding an enduring power of attorney), OR